Lusito/box2d.ts/packages/core/docs/FAQ.md

 The only remaining question is how do we make it convenient.
 On this opinions may vary.

-_TODO:_ The following does **not** apply to the TypeScript version and needs to be rewritten:

 `b2Settings` is just that.
 Settings you can adjust if you know what you are doing.
+See [Settings](common.md#settings) for more details.

 ## What are the biggest mistakes made by new users?